spaceplant2/Boilerplates/Ansible/README.md

 Ansible automates configuration and setup of pretty much anything you could want.
 AN example of some easy tasks would be running updates, installing patches, setting programs configurations, and installing software.
 I have several examples of playbooks that have been genericized and sterilized.
 You will need to modify the playbooks and accompanying config files for your environment.

+## Certificate request and install

+Using acme.sh to request a certificate and then deploy it to endpoints.
+Source location is in the playbook, but destination is in `group_vars` so that a single playbook can handle multiple configurations.

 ## Docker :new:

 Homogenize a docker stack over multiple hosts.
 This relies on ansible groups being set correctly as well as docker profiles being added to compose files.
 Creates a per-host `.env` file that docker looks at when running compose commands.
 This allows a single configuration to run different containers on different hosts.